cockroachdb/docs/src/current/v23.2/set-up-physical-cluster-replication.md

 ### Connect to the primary virtual cluster (optional)

-1. If you would like to add a workload to the primary's application virtual cluster, open a new terminal window, and connect with:
+1. If you would like to connect to the primary's application virtual cluster, open a new terminal window, and use the `ccluster=application` parameter:

     {% include_cached copy-clipboard.html %}
     ~~~ shell